 Virtual I Biweekly sessions (twice per month).
 Sessions will be held on Tuesdays during the school day.
 Time TBD by cohort feedback.

 Virtual I 2-day End of Year Convening

 - High-quality instructional professional development from experienced leaders

 - All course materials, licensing fees, and online access to electronic versions of resources

 - Breakfast, lunch, and snacks during in-person sessions

 Partner organizations should request seats for their leaders by the following deadlines.
 Seats are filled on a first-come-first-served basis and may fill up quickly.

-For more information about how to request seats, see The Partnership Process.
+For more information about how to request seats, see The Partnership Process page.

 - Mary Beth Ingram

-“As a student in the Inclusive Schools Leadership Institute, I gained both the skills and confidence to build a variety of leadership skills that have supported an inclusive school and academic support for all learners.
+“As a student in the Inclusive Schools Leadership Institute, I gained both the skills and confidence to build the leadership skills to create an inclusive school and academic support for all learners.
 This program has allowed me to set a vision for an inclusive school and design an inclusive culture among staff and scholars.
-Toni and Megan were patient, thought, highly skilled and knowledgeable on topics and always willing to be thought partners in this work.
-The program was intentional with organization of readiness in data-driven instruction, specializing instruction and effective coaching.
+The program was intentionally organized with respect to readiness in data-driven instruction, specializing instruction and effective coaching.
 The final project allowed me to make changes within our school that had a direct positive impact on our student and adult culture.
 I would highly recommend this program to anyone wanting to expand their leadership and make their school a more inclusive environment.”

 —Mary Beth Ingram